soasta-ltyler/slate/source/index.md

 # Results Databases (RSDB)

-In order to interact with a result database you will need to know the ID, which is retrived via the Repository API (insert link to that here).
+In order to interact with a result database you will need to know the ID, which is retrived via the [Repository API](http://cdn.soasta.com/productresource/api/repository_api/)

 ## Get RSDB State